Loading...

 These features can be used independently or together in the same request.

-Structured outputs are currently available as a public beta feature in the Claude API for Claude Sonnet 4.5, Claude Opus 4.1, Claude Opus 4.5, and Claude Haiku 4.5.
+Structured outputs are generally available on the Claude API and Amazon Bedrock for Claude Opus 4.6, Claude Sonnet 4.5, Claude Opus 4.5, and Claude Haiku 4.5.
+Structured outputs remain in public beta on Microsoft Foundry.

 Why use structured outputs